 The physical channels of interconnected headwaters, streams, and rivers on earth support and are supported by a complex web of life, active above and below the water line.
 Working together, the river basin systems are able to trap floodwaters, recharge groundwater supplies, remove pollution, feed downstream waters, and provide abundant niches for fish and wildlife.
 Rivers and their watershed systems are the only “corporations” on earth that manufacture clean water every day, and for free.
-This infographic is part of the Surface Water series.
+This infographic is part of the Water series.

 - Where does your drinking water come from: surface water, private well, public well, or rainwater?